 As always, we welcome abstracts on any subject with a connection to semiotics (both theoretical and applied), not solely those inspired by this year’s theme.
 We encourage you to reach out to your semiotically-inclined colleagues by organizing thematic sessions or panels, as well as submitting individual papers and posters.
 Our Society is interdisciplinary and international, and we welcome voices from all communities.

 Please visit EasyChair to submit your abstract or proposal for poster presentation.
 (If you have any problems accessing the website, please contact us).
-The deadline for submission is May 8, 2015.
+The extended deadline for submission is June 22, 2015.
 Please include the following information in your submission: